iomoath/yara-scanner/README.md

 * Scan web access logs.
 By getting list of accessed file paths from access logs and attempt to find a pattern matching with Yara Rules.
 * Scan a single file.
 Attempt to find a pattern matching with given file.
 * Report producing upon scan process completion.
-* Delivering scan result to email notifications.
+* Delivering scan report by email.
 * Produce logs.